CEU Course Development Guide

 Therefore, every learner objective must contain an action verb which will describe the kind of behavior the learner is expected to demonstrate as a result of the learning experience.
 In the objective stated: the learner will be able to list the three (3) types of learner objectives, list is the action verb.
 The action verb chosen must be observable and measurable in some way for the instructor to verify that each learner has achieved the learner objective.
 Some types of measurement are post testing, skill checklists, and direct observations of behaviors.
 Corexcel web programs use post testing to determine if the learner has met the knowledge objectives of the program.

 Action verbs designate a behavior on the part of the learner such as write, list, describe, analyze or discuss, etc. The instructor's choice of the action verbs that are used in the learner objectives determines the degree of thinking required of the learner.
 Benjamin Bloom (1956) established a hierarchy of thinking skills known as Bloom's Taxonomy.
-He identified six (6) levels of thinking skills.
-Each level starting with the lowest level, knowledge, requires a higher level of thinking than the preceding level.
+He identified six (6) levels of thinking skills, which were revised in the 1990s.
+Each level requires a higher level of thinking than the preceding level.
 The higher the level an instructor moves up the taxonomy with learners, the higher the level of thinking required of the learners.

 Progressing from lower order to higher order thinking skills:

-Analysis: This is the ability to take something apart and look at it.
-It involves seeing relationships.
-The learner must separate a complex whole and look at its parts.
+Analyze: This is the ability to take something apart and look at it.
+It involves seeing relationships and making inferences.
 An important part of analysis is the ability to categorize information.

 Click Here for suggested verbs for use in each level of thinking.
 We hope it is helpful.